lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 ## Create a group chat workflow

 You have now two agents: the IssueAnalyzerAgent to analyze issues and the GitHubAgent to create tickets in GitHub.
 To build a complete helpdesk solution, you need to orchestrate these two agents to work together in a group chat.

 To do that you will use a mechanism called Group Chat Workflow provided by the Agent Framework.

-This will allow the agents to communicate and collaborate to handle ask in their own chat.
+This will allow the agents to communicate and collaborate to handle asks in their own chat.

 Let's create the chat group inside the `main.py` file.

 First import the `GroupChatBuilder` class at the top of the file: